nickjoseph210/natural_language_processing/nlp_project/nlp_readme.md

 ### Preparation

 From here, because the JSON format is essentially a list of dictionaries, we can easily convert the data into the more familiar Pandas dataframe or Series for preparation.
-In this format, we can decipher the data and develop some 'horse-sense' predictions on what it tells us.
+In this format, we can see the data easily and develop some 'horse-sense' predictions on what it tells us.

+Part of our job is to make the data as uniform as possible.
+With letters and words as our interest, you can imagine the variation in both when it comes to the global span of GitHub users.
+It is our job to strip those occurences from our data as much as possible.

+This preparation step is extensive, but through the functions developed, it does exacly that.
+We end up with a dataframe with columns representing cleaned, lemmatized, and tokenized README data in which the stopwords have been removed.

+There were few tools used that may need some further explanation.
+In cleaning the data, we implemented a meta-language called 'regex' (short for 'Regular Expressions') that can go through any type of data and remove the parts we don't want.
+From accent marks to unwanted symbols and spaces, it is extremely useful in that it helps you make your data uniform, and not just in Python, but in other programming languages as well.

-One of the key tools in our repertoire is the 'Natural Language Toolkit,' imported into our notebooks as 'nltk.'
-NLTK is a suite of resources ("libraries") that aims to help machines understand human language.
+Another essential device in any NLP repertoire, the NLTK ('Natural Language Toolkit') is imported into our notebooks as 'nltk.'
+It is a suite of resources ("libraries") that aims to help machines understand human language.
 Think of it as an actual library, filled with books.
-Those books are used to help break letters down int
+Each book helps us do a slew of things to the letters and words we choose, all with the goal of normalizing our data.

+# Exploration

+Once the README data has been normalized, we proceeded to visualize our data using the Matplotlib and Seaborn libraries.

 ## Modeling

-Because we're comparing categorical variables (languages that are either present or not presentFirst model run was a logistic regression mode
+Because we're comparing categorical variables (languages that are either present or not present) the first model run was a logistic regression model.
+The result: an accuracy of .702, telling us this first predictive model is right about 70% of the time.
+This was in line with Ravinder's guess (for the record, almost exactly) because of our sampling of only 5 from our total number of README files.